Open3DFoundation/tac/ProjectApplications/README.md

-# Open 3D Foundation TAC Project Applications
+# Open 3D Foundation TAC Project Proposals

-Projects should submit applications as an issue using the ProjectApplication template
+Projects should submit applications as an issue using the ProjectProposal template